sangheek16/hey-wait-a-minute/README.md

 Divide the original utterance into sub-utterances and Generate model continuations for each.
 <ul>
   <li> Input: `data/kim22_used_items.csv`
-  <li> Script: Run `scripts/collect-generations.sh` to exectue both `scripts/collect-generations-model.sh` (for instruct-tuned models) and `scripts/collect-generations-non-instruct.sh` (for base/non-instruct models).
+  <li> Script: Run `scripts/collect-generations.sh` to execute both `scripts/collect-generations-model.sh` (for instruct-tuned models) and `scripts/collect-generations-non-instruct.sh` (for base/non-instruct models).
 Both scripts use `src/collect_generations.py` internally.
-  <li> Output: `data/generations/{model_name}/` This folder is empty in this repository, but will created when the code is executed.
+  <li> Output: `data/generations/{model_name}/` This folder is empty in this repository, but will be created when the code is executed.
 </ul>

 ### Step 3: Recombine
-Recombine the generations that were cretaed based on sub-utterances with the original utterance.
+Recombine the generations that were created based on sub-utterances with the original utterance.
 <ul>
   <li> Input: `data/stimuli/kim22-arc-unique.csv` and `data/stimuli/kim22-coord-unique.csv`
   <li> Script: Run `src/coalesce-generations.py`